How Many Grams In One Liter

 Q3: Why is the density of water important?

 Water's density is crucial for many reasons.
-It's a benchmark for comparing the densities of other substances.
+Now, it's a benchmark for comparing the densities of other substances.
 Its relatively high density, compared to many other liquids, has significant implications for aquatic life and various natural processes.

 Q4: How do I calculate density?